 How to identify and deal with a Rotator Cuff Tear for a Pitcher

 The sign of a rotator cuff tear is very obvious.
-You have considerable loss in movement in your arm, with serious pain.
-If the supraspinatous is torn, which is the most common tear for throwers, you will not be able to turn your hand thumb down and raise it straight out in front of your body.
+You have a considerable loss of movement in your arm, with serious pain.
+If the supraspinatus is torn, which is the most common tear for throwers, you will not be able to turn your hand thumb down and raise it straight out in front of your body.
 This is because this movement requires a lot of work from the supraspinatous.
 If this is the case I am sure you have already seen a Doctor and unfortunately you need surgery.
 This was my case.
 It is a hard reality to face.
-Especially when you are 18, like I was.
-There was one moment that got me thinking positive and it was a saying I saw on a wall just after the Doctor diagnosed the tear.
+Especially when you are 18 like I was.
+There was one moment that got me thinking positively and it was a saying I saw on a wall just after the Doctor diagnosed the tear.
 "Where there is a Will, there is a Way."
-Ever six months the body regenerates itself.
-This means ever muscle has grown new tissue from the inside out.
+Every six months the body regenerates itself.
+This means every muscle has grown new tissue from the inside out.
 Like your skin.
 If you can get yourself on the right track, you can start over again and this is exactly what it will feel like.
 You are starting over at this point and you may not get another chance.
 It is a tough road but laced with so many rewards.
-If you are someone who is post surgery and needs a little boost to get back to the game you love, then please contact me and I will get you on the right track.
+If you are someone who is post-surgery and needs a little boost to get back to the game you love, then please contact me and I will get you on the right track.

 The #1 Training Program for the Pitching Shoulder

 This program has helped tons of pitchers live the dream of throwing 90+mph and signing with a D1 University, getting drafted by a Major League Organization, and making it back to Major League Baseball.
 Many scouts in all organizations of baseball have recommended this program to help young pitchers get to the 90+mph range to improve their value at the next level.